 The variable speed (4000-12000 orbits per minute(OPM)) can be easily adjusted to match different tasks.
 It’s lightweight and made of quality materials.

 Comfortable to use and has nice, smooth sanding action thanks to low vibrations.
 Easy to control and extra foregrip makes it even easier.

 The 1/8″ random orbital radius gives you smoother results and fewer swirl marks and decreases the possibility of over sanding and burning the wood, which is super important if you’re just starting out using this type of sander.
 Smoother results mean better staining/finishing results.

-This sander is one of the quietest when working at low speed and has an excellent dust collection with a shop vac attached.
-Unfortunately, the kit doesn’t include an adapter for the vac, and when just using the supplied dust bag, the dust collection is not that great, especially at lower speeds.
+This sander is one of the quietest when working at low speed and has an excellent dust removal with a shop vac attached.
+Unfortunately, the kit doesn’t include an adapter for the vac, and when just using the supplied dust collection bag, the dust removal is not that great, especially at lower speeds.

 It’s reasonably priced, and you can see and feel its quality.
 This sander operates at 11000 OPM, which gives you smoother finishes.
 Although it only has 1.7 Amps motor power, it’s powerful enough to go for a more extended period, even with coarse-grit sandpaper.
 And it’s easy to control when using any grit.

 The baseplate of this Makita is a simple cast, and it’s much thicker and more robust than most of its competitors.
 Because it’s bigger (1/3 sheet size pad), it gets the job done quicker.

 It does an extremely good job on the corners, and the pressure is distributed evenly.
 The whole area below the plate stays in contact with the workpiece all the time, resulting in a very even flat surface.
 So important when sanding large furniture surfaces, which in turn means better finish results.